KomodorDev/ici01_PublicOpinionAnalyzer/README.md

 1. Preparation of training and test datasets in provider-specific JSONL formats.
 2. Execution of supervised fine-tuning jobs using manually labeled data.
 3. Logging of training progress and validation results.
-4. Post-training evaluation using the same metric pipeline as the accuracy branch.
+4. Post-training evaluation happens in experiment-accuracy branch

 This ensures fair comparison between base models and fine-tuned models.